The Stupa at Ranawana Viharaya |

 History

-The history of the Ranawana temple is obscure.
+The history of the Ranawana temple needs to be clarified.
 However, a golden Sannasa (a gold sheet) that had been granted by a king to an elite person reveals some information about a Buddhist temple located in the Ranawana area.
-As mentioned in itself, this Sannasa has been issued in 1602 Saka years (1675 A.D.) to an indigenous doctor named Ranawana Vedarala and to his deceased father Ranawana Mohottala.
+As mentioned, this Sannasa was issued in 1602 Saka years (1675 A.D.) to an indigenous doctor named Ranawana Vedarala and to his deceased father Ranawana Mohottala.
 According to it, Ranavana Mohottala and a monk named Hamithi Thera had continued the construction work of a Buddhist temple in Ranawana.
 After finishing its work, they bestowed the temple along with some paddy lands to a Buddhist monk named Buluwe Maha Thera.
-However, that monk had abandoned the usual maintaining work of the temple for about 20 years and was begging in the Hath Korale area.
+However, that monk had abandoned the usual maintenance work of the temple for about 20 years and was begging in the Hath Korale area.
 Ranawana Vedarala, the son of Ranawana Mohottala saw this situation and informed about it to Queen Henakanda Biso Bandara who was at the time at Anuradhapura.
 The queen ordered to appoint a new custodian monk for the temple and continue the normal ritual practices.
 Instructed by her, Ranawana Vedarala came back to Ranawana and started the temple rituals and other restoration works.
 One day, the king of the kingdom came to the temple dressed as a villager and saw Vedarala.
 He ordered one of his ministers to bring Vedarala to the palace.
-By hearing the total story from Vedarala, the king became happy and gave him more paddy lands and the appellation name 'Sri Rama Mohottalage Gedara' to him and his ancestry.
+After hearing the whole story from Vedarala, the king became happy and gave him more paddy lands and the appellation name 'Sri Rama Mohottalage Gedara' to him and his ancestry.

-The name of the Ranawana temple can be found in the book, 'A Gazetteer of the Central Province of Ceylon (excluding Walapane)' written by A.C.
+The name of the Ranawana temple is mentioned in the book, 'A Gazetteer of the Central Province of Ceylon (excluding Walapane)' written by A.C.
 Lawrie (Lawrie, 1898).
 According to it, Ranawana Vihara has been built by the people of the Ranawana Walawwa.
 It further mentions that Boyagama Unnanse was appointed as the incumbent of the temple by Ranawana Disawa just after the accession in 1815 when he was Basnayaka Nilame of the Natha Devalaya in Kandy (Lawrie, 1898).

 Attribution